 The theory of change needs to be mapped out on the basis of a detailed description of the current market condition and enabling environment.
 It should articulate how the solver's technology solution will address market constraints and lead to the final intended outcome.
 A value chain analysis underpins the development of this theory of change and is essential for all aspects of the pull mechanism design process-the identification of the development problem, its technological solution, the solvers, and design of the incentive structure.
 The value chain analysis must identify the major players in the value chain and their activities, motivations, and constraints as they relate to the provision of the technology or its derivative products.
-It must also describe the related flow of inputs, services, and products along the value chain, and major features of value chain's organization and governance.
-The objective is to identify the key constraints to development of a market for the target technology (particularly as faced by the targeted solvers), to assess the potential profit (or "business case") for solvers, and identify the potential economic returns from smallholders' engaging with the technology.
+It must also describe the related flow of inputs, services, and products along the value chain, and major features of value chain organization and governance.
+The objective is to identify the key constraints to development of a market for the target technology (specifically as faced by the targeted solvers), to assess the potential profit (or "business case") for solvers, and identity the potential economic returns from smallholders' engaging with the technology.
 The value chain analysis requires interviews with key informants along the entire value chain including the potential solvers, smallholder farmers, and policy makers and other government officials who can shed light on the enabling environment.
-An agricultural economist or agribusiness expert paired with a value chain expert from the country with keen knowledge about the implementation environment is essential to this process.
+An agricultural economist or agribusiness expert paired with a value chain expert from the country with keen knowledge about the policy environment is essential to this process.

-The Kenya pilot offers an example where a strong theory of change was based on a thorough value chain analysis, conducted in advance of the pilot and updated as pilot implementation approached and in response to emerging issues.
-The pilot's theory of change was based on a clear identification of the major factors contributing to postharvest losses of grains, as well as those inhibiting the emergence of a market for improved post-harvest storage solutions.
+The Kenya pilot offers an example where a strong theory of change was developed based on a thorough value chain analysis, conducted in advance of the pilot and updated as pilot implementation approached and in response to emerging issues.
+The pilot's theory of change was based on a clear identification of the major factors contributing to post- harvest losses of grains, as well as those inhibiting the emergence of a market for improved post-harvest storage solutions.
 The analysis also examined the business case for the solvers to engage in the pilot, and the economic returns to smallholders.
 The critical junctures, or leverage points, where the pull mechanism could catalyze investments to resolve the critical market failures were identified based on that analysis.
+The Kenya pilot also offers an example of an implementation context that was largely favorable to establishment and implementation of a pull mechanism.
+Kenya has an active private sector-driven agricultural and agricultural-input industry, and its enabling environment is not considered onerous to private sector investors.
+At the same time, however, there is a large degree of donor and government-funded activity in grain storage markets, including free or subsidized distribution of storage products.
+This factor concerned some solvers, who felt that they were not playing on a level field, as other solvers had previously benefitted, or were currently benefitting, from public funding.